 What’s the Problem?

-October 3, 2017 - FDA said in a Safety Alert issued Tuesday that it has received reports of babies who died from suffocation after being left unattended in sleep positioners.
-In most cases, the children suffocated after rolling from their sides to their stomachs, the agency said.
+October 3, 2017 – According to the NICHD, the FDA said in a Safety Alert issued Tuesday that it has received reports of babies who died from suffocation after being left unattended in sleep positioners.
+In most cases, the children suffocated after rolling from their sides to their stomachs, the agency said [1].

-In addition to the deaths linked to infant sleep positioners, FDA has also received information about babies who were placed on their backs or sides in the positioners, but were later found in other, dangerous positions within or next to the devices.
+As stated by CDCP, in 2012 research, in addition to the deaths linked to infant sleep positioners, the agency has also received information about babies who were placed on their backs or sides in the positioners but were later found in other, dangerous positions within or next to the devices [3].

-To reduce the risk of sleep-related accidental deaths of children, FDA recommends that parents and caregivers take the following precautions when putting baby to bed:
+To reduce the risk of sleep-related accidental deaths of children, the FDA recommends that parents and caregivers take the following precautions when putting their baby to bed:

 - NEVER use infant sleep positioners.
 Using this type of product to hold an infant on his or her side or back is dangerous.